Nabugu - stock.adobe.com

 For example, if the Allow audio recording redirection option is disabled on the remote desktop server but not configured within a domain GPO, the user would not be able to connect a microphone to that remote desktop resource.
 The user would be able to connect a microphone to other remote desktop resources that do not have this GPO configured, however.

-If audio playback settings have been altered, the user may perceive a microphone issue because playback does not occur as expected within the RDP session.
-For example, if a user recorded dictation and is unable to listen to the playback, it may not be clear that the microphone did indeed function properly but audio playback was limited or disabled.
+If audio playback settings have been altered, the user might perceive a microphone issue because playback does not occur as expected within the RDP session.
+For example, if a user recorded dictation and is unable to listen to the playback, it might not be clear that the microphone did indeed function properly, but audio playback was limited or disabled.

 Administrators should exercise extreme caution when making one-off changes to a remote desktop server, such as when troubleshooting an issue for a user.
 If any changes are temporarily made to local GPOs, admins should reverse these changes immediately and/or deploy a newly provisioned remote desktop server to revert to the pristine state that has the correct local and domain GPOs applied.